arturoeanton/go-notebook/README.md

 # Go-Notebook

-Go-Notebook is an app that was developed using go-echo-live-view framework, developed also by me.
+Go-Notebook is an app that was developed using go-echo-live-view framework, developed also by us.

 GitHub repository is [here](https://github.com/arturoeanton/go-echo-live-view).